eugenebauling/Cordova-Flic/README.md

 # Cordova-Flic
-A Cordova plugin providing access to the Flic SDK (Android and iOS)
+A Cordova plugin providing access to the Flic SDK (Android)

 ### Android